 What type of financial advisor do I need?

-Appointing a financial advisor is one of the first steps to managing your money, setting financial goals, and planning retirement.
+Appointing a financial adviser is one of the first steps to managing your money, setting financial goals, and planning retirement.
 But, if you’ve never spoken with an adviser before, you may be asking yourself, ‘What type of financial adviser do I need?’.
-Assessing your financial needs will determine on which type of advisor you will need.
+Assessing your financial needs will determine on which type of adviser you will need.

-This article will explain the differences between Independent advisors and restricted advisors, plus what it means to receive advice rather than guidance.
+This article will explain the differences between Independent advisers and restricted advisers, plus what it means to receive advice rather than guidance.

-What are the different types of financial advisors?
+What are the different types of financial advisers?

 ‘A firm or adviser that provides independent advice can consider and recommend a wide range of retail investment products that could meet your needs and objectives’